Search programs

 Work-study

-Work-study programs enable college students to earn money while they are enrolled in college.
+Work-study programs enable college students to earn money while enrolled in college.
 Like scholarships and grants, this money does not need to be repaid, making it a desirable financial aid option for those seeking to decrease their student debt.

 Through work-study programs, students are employed by their two-year college and are paid for their work.
 These jobs usually include positions in areas such as the library, campus bookstore, or student services.

 Students who participate in work-study programs typically work part-time.
-The number of hours worked, and the pay rate vary depending on the school and the student’s financial need.
+The number of hours worked, and the pay rate varies depending on the school and the student’s financial need.
 Some examples may include the following:

 • State Work-Study Programs: Many states offer their work-study programs for students attending colleges within the state.
 The programs may have specific eligibility criteria, such as residency or academic achievement.
 For example, the Massachusetts State Work-Study Program provides part-time jobs for veterans who are Massachusetts residents and have financial needs.